 This study explores the effects of Chinese transformational leaders' preference in teamwork, and creative learning activities and leadership style.
-Three types of leadership styles, transformational, transactional, and laissez-faire, were measured using Bass and Avolio's (2004) Multifactor Leaders/tip Questionnaire.
-Student participallts were questioned on their preferences of teamwork based on their leadership styles and tile type of teaching styles that they preferred.
-Data analyses indicated that while behtlviors associated with transformational leadership motivated foUowers, the resuUs did not significantly relate to a leader's propensity to support teamwork.
+Three types of leadership styles, transformational, transactional, and laissez-faire, were measured using Bass and Avolio's (2004) Multifactor Leadership Questionnaire.
+Student participants were questioned on their preferences of teamwork based on their leadership styles and type of teaching styles that they preferred.
+Data analyses indicated that while behaviors associated with transformational leadership motivated followers, the results did not significantly relate to a leader's propensity to support teamwork.
 In addition, creative learning activities were not preferred by participants who experienced laissez-faire leader behavior.
-The conclusion suggests that the Chinese university has yet to develop transformation leadership education and creative learning might not be the immediate answer for education improvement in China.
+The conclusion suggests that the Chinese university has yet to develop transformational leadership education and creative learning might not be the immediate answer for education improvement in China.

 , Article 3.